 Making New Year’s Resolutions Stick

 Are you going to get in shape?
 Eat healthier?
+Start meditation?
 Take care of that chronic back pain?

 New years is a natural time to think about the future.
 That’s a wonderful aspect to New Years resolutions.
 It gives us a natural moment to think about change.